May seasonal update

 How to cook Mackerel

-Check out this dish, Cornish Mackerel Beetroot Horseradish and Buttermilk, by Harry Kirkpatrick, Head Chef at Michelin star Trinity Restaurant.
+Check out this dish, Cornish Mackerel Beetroot Horseradish and Buttermilk, by Harry Kirkpatrick, Head Chef at Michelin-starred restaurant, Trinity.

 Apricots need warmth to grow, so southern, hotter European countries are ideal, as are Australia, South Africa, Egypt, Iran and these countries’ neighbours.
-The British apricot season will start in May and can be used in pies, crumbles, jams, chutneys, or are often dried.
-You could even make them into a delicious cake and serve with ice cream.
+The British apricot season will start in May and they can be used in pies, crumbles, jams, chutneys or are often dried.

 Check out Ryan Jones "Coronation chicken " terrine of banana blossom, plant bacon, coriander and apricot with coriander mayo, mini bhaji or this Apricot kernel mousse, barbecued apricot compote, brown butter & almond cake made by Thomas Stephens.